Improving social welfare in non-cooperative games with different types of quantum resources: Non-cooperative games and quantum equilibria

-Here, we will consider games where the payoff functions have the same form for all players and are defined from a set of winning input-output pairs $\W \subseteq A \times T$ as
+Here, we will consider games where the payoff functions have the same form for all players and are defined from a set of ``winning'' input-output pairs $\W \subseteq A \times T$ as

 with $v_0,v_1>0$.
 Therefore, for a given question $t$, if two players output the same value they receive the same payoff.
-It is the ratio $v_0/v_1$ that makes the game non-cooperative: if the payoff is unbalanced, e.g., if $v_1 > v_0$, the players might have an interest in losing some of the time, if it means answering $1$ more often.
+It is the ratio $v_0/v_1$ that may create conflicts of interest between the players: if the payoff is unbalanced, e.g., if $v_1 > v_0$, the players might have an interest in losing more often if it means answering $1$ more often.
+The game thus becomes one of conflicting interests.

 As an example, in Tables~\ref{table:NC5} and~\ref{table:NC5sym} we give the winning conditions of two (families of) $5$-player games defined in~\cite{groisman_how_2020}, and which we analyse in more detail in Section~\ref{sec:social_welfare}.
-Theses games are an adaption of multipartite binary graph games~\cite{anshu_contextuality_2020} which associate games to graphs and are based on the $C_5$ cycle graph; $\text{NC}_{01}(C_5)$ is a symmetrised version of $\text{NC}_{00}(C_5)$.
+These games are an adaption of multipartite binary graph games~\cite{anshu_contextuality_2020} which associate games to graphs and are based on the $C_5$ cycle graph; $\text{NC}_{01}(C_5)$ is a symmetrised version of $\text{NC}_{00}(C_5)$.
 Throughout this paper, we will always consider $\Pi$ to be the uniform distribution on $T$, so that the questions are drawn uniformly at random.

 In a game, the strategy of a player influences their payoff but also that of other players.
 Naturally, each player seeks to maximise their own payoff.
 Some configurations of strategies are stable, meaning that no player can increase their payoff by unilaterally deviating from their strategy, and these configurations are called equilibria.
 Furthermore, when players are allowed to coordinate with some correlation or advice, they may reach different equilibria.
 In the next section formalise these concepts.